-American Red Cross serves as lead agency for local efforts to prevent homelessness and operates a homeless prevention program known as the "Bridges Emergency Assistance Program", which provides assistance to LMI persons who had temporary emergency needs related to rental and utility payments, bus passes, gas vouchers, car repairs, work boots, insurance application fees and vouchers.
-In 2012, LMI 1,974 individuals were assisted by this program.
+ADVOCAP serves also operates a homeless prevention program known as the "Bridges Emergency Assistance Program", which provides assistance to LMI persons who had temporary emergency needs related to rental and utility payments, bus passes, gas vouchers, car repairs, work boots, insurance application fees and vouchers.
+In 2013, 1,067 LMI individuals were assisted by this program.

 Christine Ann Domestic Abuse Services Inc. (CADASI) operates a 35-bed shelter for female victims of domestic violence and their children and counseling services, case management and supportive services for women, men and children.
-In 2012, CADASI provided counseling for 1,103 persons (733 women, 19 men, 351 children [558 or 51% from Oshkosh]) and shelter for 251 individuals (120 adults, 131 children [242 or 96% from Oshkosh).
+In 2013, CADASI provided counseling and shelter for 1,042 persons; with 474 individuals being from Oshkosh, with 113 of these being children.

 Day by Day Warming Shelter operates a 20-bed seasonal emergency shelter that serves a small but definite population of persons (men and women) with no other sheltering options in the community.
-In 2012, Day by Day provided shelter for 127 individuals and served more than 7,332 meals.
+In 2013, Day by Day provided shelter for 124 individuals and served more than 7,579 meals.
+Also in 2013, Day by Day expanded their hours by 2 hours each day, opening at 6 pm.
+The Shelter also provided additional services that included medical triage, AA and NA onsite meetings.

-Father Carr's Place 2B operates an emergency shelter which has two facilities (Bethlehem Inn with 75 beds for men and Holy Family Villa with 75 beds for women and children along with a food pantry and free medical clinic adjacent to the shelter
+Father Carr's Place 2B operates an emergency shelter which has two facilities (Bethlehem Inn with 75 beds for men and Holy Family Villa with 75 beds for women and children along with a food pantry and free medical clinic adjacent to the shelter.

 Legal Action of Wisconsin, through its Oshkosh office, provides legal services to those at risk of homelessness or who have issues related to overcoming their homelessness through state and federal funding.
 Their services include, but are not limited to, housing issues such as eviction defense, abusive landlord practices, administrative hearings relating to public and subsidized housing, housing conditions and habitability, access to affordable housing and foreclosure.

-Legal Action closed a total of 145 housing cases in Oshkosh in 2012.
+Legal Action closed a total of 215 housing cases in Oshkosh in 2013.